UncleRiot/c2flux/README.md

 It is a refactored continuation of [WTF – Where's the Filespace](https://github.com/UncleRiot/WTF), now developed independently as a separate project and repository.

+<br><br>
+> **Security and packaging note:** VirusTotal and other automated analysis platforms may report heuristic findings for c² flux.
+A short explanation of these findings and the current evaluation of single-file versus multi-file releases is available here: [Security scanner findings and release packaging](Security-scanner-findings-and-release-packaging).
+<br><br>

 ## Highlights

 - Faster performance